 Add the ground seeds into the spice jar.
 Give the jar a shake, and store on the shelf until ready to use.

-Note: We love using whole cinnamon sticks so at times I will omit the ground cinnamon and instead throw a whole cinnamon stick along with the curry masala into my curry as I make it.
+Omit the ground cinnamon and instead throw a whole cinnamon stick along with the curry masala into the curry.